utox39/crashtest/README.md

 ## Description

-Crashtest is command-line tool to create a [Multipass](https://multipass.run/) instance and transfer a project to test to the newly created instance.
+Crashtest is a command-line tool to create a [Multipass](https://multipass.run/) instance and transfer a project to test to the newly created instance.